 This valley is extraordinarily rich in nature, history and tradition.
 In addition to the uniqueness of its wines, it offers the visitor architectural beauties set among the curves of its sinuous river.

-What to see and visit in Valdadige.
+What to see and visit in a day trip in Valdadige.

 Let’s find out together what to visit in Val d’Adige so as not to miss a single hole!